 Silvia is a German native speaker.

-With a background in integrated design, Sabine has a keen interest in all areas of creativity - from service design to building chairs.
+With a background in integrated design, which gave her a keen interest in all areas of creativity - from service design to building chairs - Sabine has worked on a variety of projects within various creative sectors.
 More than 10 years experience as a freelance graphic designer has given Sabine a good understanding of the requirements of clients in the creative industries.

-Sabine continues to work part-time for the Association of Illustrators where she manages their various illustration competitions and awards programmes.
-Over the years she has developed an efficient system for the complete administrative process from submissions to book production.
+Sabine continues to work part-time for the Association of Illustrators where she manages their various illustration competitions and awards programmes and exhibitions.
+Over the years she has developed efficient systems for the complete administrative and creative processes from submissions to book production and curating exhibitions.

 She now brings her expertise as a project manager to the management of our office.